package runtime

 SetCPUProfileRate sets the CPU profiling rate to hz samples per second.
 If hz <= 0, SetCPUProfileRate turns off profiling.
 If the profiler is on, the rate cannot be changed without first turning it off.
 Most clients should use the [runtime/pprof] package or the [testing] package's -test.cpuprofile flag instead of calling SetCPUProfileRate directly.

 SetFinalizer sets the finalizer associated with obj to the provided finalizer function.
 When the garbage collector finds an unreachable block with an associated finalizer, it clears the association and runs finalizer(obj) in a separate goroutine.
 This makes obj reachable again, but now without an associated finalizer.
 Assuming that SetFinalizer is not called again, the next time the garbage collector sees that obj is unreachable, it will free obj.
 SetFinalizer(obj, nil) clears any finalizer associated with obj.
 The argument obj must be a pointer to an object allocated by calling new, by taking the address of a composite literal, or by taking the address of a local variable.
 The argument finalizer must be a function that takes a single argument to which obj's type can be assigned, and can have arbitrary ignored return values.
 If either of these is not true, SetFinalizer may abort the program.
 Finalizers are run in dependency order: if A points at B, both have finalizers, and they are otherwise unreachable, only the finalizer for A runs; once A is freed, the finalizer for B can run.
 If a cyclic structure includes a block with a finalizer, that cycle is not guaranteed to be garbage collected and the finalizer is not guaranteed to run, because there is no ordering that respects the dependencies.
 The finalizer is scheduled to run at some arbitrary time after the program can no longer reach the object to which obj points.
 There is no guarantee that finalizers will run before a program exits, so typically they are useful only for releasing non-memory resources associated with an object during a long-running program.
 For example, an [os.File] object could use a finalizer to close the associated operating system file descriptor when a program discards an os.File without calling Close, but it would be a mistake to depend on a finalizer to flush an in-memory I/O buffer such as a [bufio.Writer], because the buffer would not be flushed at program exit.
 It is not guaranteed that a finalizer will run if the size of *obj is zero bytes, because it may share same address with other zero-size objects in memory.
 See https://go.dev/ref/spec#Size_and_alignment_guarantees.
 It is not guaranteed that a finalizer will run for objects allocated in initializers for package-level variables.
 Such objects may be linker-allocated, not heap-allocated.
 Note that because finalizers may execute arbitrarily far into the future after an object is no longer referenced, the runtime is allowed to perform a space-saving optimization that batches objects together in a single allocation slot.
 The finalizer for an unreferenced object in such an allocation may never run if it always exists in the same batch as a referenced object.
 Typically, this batching only happens for tiny (on the order of 16 bytes or less) and pointer-free objects.
 A finalizer may run as soon as an object becomes unreachable.
 In order to use finalizers correctly, the program must ensure that the object is reachable until it is no longer required.
 Objects stored in global variables, or that can be found by tracing pointers from a global variable, are reachable.
-For other objects, pass the object to a call of the [KeepAlive] function to mark the last point in the function where the object must be reachable.
+A function argument or receiver may become unreachable at the last point where the function mentions it.
+To make an unreachable object reachable, pass the object to a call of the [KeepAlive] function to mark the last point in the function where the object must be reachable.
 For example, if p points to a struct, such as os.File, that contains a file descriptor d, and p has a finalizer that closes that file descriptor, and if the last use of p in a function is a call to syscall.Write(p.d, buf, size), then p may be unreachable as soon as the program enters [syscall.Write].
 The finalizer may run at that moment, closing p.d, causing syscall.Write to fail because it is writing to a closed file descriptor (or, worse, to an entirely different file descriptor opened by a different goroutine).
 To avoid this problem, call KeepAlive(p) after the call to syscall.Write.
 A single goroutine runs all finalizers for a program, sequentially.
 If a finalizer must run for a long time, it should do so by starting a new goroutine.
 In the terminology of the Go memory model, a call SetFinalizer(x, f) “synchronizes before” the finalization call f(x).
 However, there is no guarantee that KeepAlive(x) or any other use of x “synchronizes before” f(x), so in general a finalizer should use a mutex or other synchronization mechanism if it needs to access mutable state in x.
 For example, consider a finalizer that inspects a mutable field in x that is modified from time to time in the main program before x becomes unreachable and the finalizer is invoked.
 The modifications in the main program and the inspection in the finalizer need to use appropriate synchronization, such as mutexes or atomic updates, to avoid read-write races.

 SetMutexProfileFraction controls the fraction of mutex contention events that are reported in the mutex profile.
 On average 1/rate events are reported.
 The previous rate is returned.
 To turn off profiling entirely, pass rate 0.
 To just read the current rate, pass rate < 0.
 (For n>1 the details of sampling may change.)